Moscow, Kansas: Primary and secondary education

 The emblem of the High school is the Wildcat, so students are also called Moscow Wildcats.

 The Moscow Wildcats won the Kansas State High School 8-Man football championship in 1978.

 Infrastructure

 Transportation

-The northwest border of the Moscow adjoins U.S. Route 56.
+The northwestern border of Moscow adjoins U.S. Route 56.

 The Cimarron Valley Railroad (CVR) parallels Route 56 and crosses the county from northeast to southwest.
 CVR is one of several short-line railroads operated by The Western Group.

 The Brollier Airport is located east of Moscow.
 GNIS feature ID 481338.